 PSYCHTRY-265C.
 CONSULTATION-LIAISON PSYCHIATRY.
 The consultation-liaison services at both the Duke Hospital and VA Hospital offer clinical clerkships in the diagnosis and management of psychiatric problems on the inpatient medical, surgical, and rehabilitation floors (VA).
 The student does psychiatric consultations in various specialized medical and surgical services under supervision of residents and attendings.
 Emphasis is placed on training the student in advanced interviewing techniques and in assessment and intervention for psychiatric co-morbidities in these medically ill patients.
 The site selected and the specific specialty area chosen depend on the availability and location of psychiatric consultants with those interests.
 The rotation is flexible.
 We try to match student interests with the interests of available consultants.
-Students need to obtain approval from Dr. Harold Goforth (VA) or Dr. Eric J. Christopher (Duke) four weeks in advance before enrolling in this rotation.
+Students need to obtain approval from Dr. Harold Goforth (VA) or Dr. Sarah Rivelli (Duke) four weeks in advance before enrolling in this rotation.
 Prerequisite: PSYCHTRY 205C Credit: 4.
 Enrollment: max 1.

 PSYCHTRY-401C.
 SUBINTERNSHIP IN PSYCHIATRY.
 This course is an intensive clinical experience in the diagnosis and treatment of severe and incapacitating psychiatric disorders.
 The student is given more clinical responsibility than the comparable second year inpatient rotation.
 Patient care responsibilities include management of ward milieu.
 Treatment approaches emphasizing psychotropic medication and individual, family, and group psychotherapy are part of the clinical experience.
 Participation at selected patient care conferences and didactic lectures is expected.
+Call is taken every 5th night.
 The rotation is available at Duke with specialty program experience that can be structured to include a survey of the variety of residential treatments available in this area.
 If desired, a student can arrange for a special reading tutorial in related topics (e.g., schizophrenia).
-Prerequisites: instructor approval and satisfactory completion of PSC-205C (or equivalent for visiting students).Credit: 4 or 8.
+For more information, please contact Dr. David Marks at 681-3840 or via email at dmarks@duke.edu.
+Prerequisites: instructor approval and satisfactory completion of PSC-205C (or equivalent for visiting students).Credit: 5.
 Enrollment: max 1.
-Raj
+Marks, Gagliardi, and Rivelli